presstee/Random-Audiobooks/README.md

 then = ['started panicking.', 'remained calm.', 'started singing.', 'gracefully slipped on a banana.',
         'started rapping for no apparent reason.', 'started to cry.', 'started walking back slowly.', 'looked puzzled...']
-# "Hello, Timmy.", said the strange man.
+# "Hello Timmy.", he said.
 # Timmy Replied, "What do you want from me?
 And how do you know my name?"
-# "I have no time to explain.
-I have a quest for you, Timmy.
+# "I have no time to explain" he said.
+"I have a quest for you Timmy.
 I need you to bring me a
 need = ['garden hose."', 'pickle jar."', 'soda."', 't-shirt."', 'bottle of water."', 'waffle."', 'pizza."',
         'Redbull."', ' clock."', ' bag of chips."', 'bowl of cereal."', 'helicopter."', 'million dollars."', 'sandwich."', 'helicopter."', 'pencil sharpener."', 'pair of socks."', 'letter opener."']
 # Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?."
-# The man said nothing..
+# Timmy got no reply..
 # "Well okay, I guess I will get to it.", Timmy said to himself.
 # After a few short hours, Timmy found what he was looking for.
 But there was a problem..
 Timmy realized
 abandoned = ['he was hungry.', 'his car insurance is about to expire.', 'he missed a call from his mother.',